RayHightower/RayHightower.com/_posts/2019-03-04-ai-superpowers-by-kai-fu-lee.markdown

 <img style="margin-left:20px" src="/images/ai_superpowers_kaifu_lee.jpg" width="150" align="right" alt="AI Superpowers by Kai-Fu Lee" title="AI Superpowers by Kai-Fu Lee" />

-Computers powered by artificial intelligence can beat humans at games.
+Machines powered by artifical intelligence have excelled at games for decades.
 IBM’s Big Blue defeated chess champion Garry Kasparov in 1996.
 Alphabet's AlphaGo defeated a champion Go player, Lee Sedol, in 2015.

-Game-playing machines are impressive when they win.
-But such machines are highly specialized, which makes them ineffective in the business world.
-What about general purpose AI, software that can mimic human intelligence and make human decisions?
+Game-focused AI is highly specialized and mostly ineffective in in other areas.
+What about general purpose AI, software that can mimic human intelligence and make human-like decisions?
 What about applications beyond games?

 Dr. Kai-Fu Lee examines these questions in his book, [AI Superpowers: China, Silicon Valley, and the New World Order](https://aisuperpowers.com).
 Lee draws on his background as a pioneering AI researcher and successful entrepreneur to explain why certain subsets of AI produce results, and how readers of the book might benefit.